 - (a) Call back is an occasion where an employee has been released from duty and is called back to work prior to their normal starting time.
 On such occasions, the employee's scheduled or recognized shift shall be made available for work, except that the Agency shall not be obligated to work the employee more than twelve (12) consecutive hours and the employee may choose not to work more than twelve (12) consecutive hours, excluding meal periods, of combined call back time and regular shift time. - (b) An employee who is called back to work outside their scheduled workshift shall be paid a minimum of the equivalent of two (2) hours pay at the overtime rate of pay computed from when the employee actually begins work.
-After two (2) hours work, in each call back situation, the employee shall be compensated at the appropriate rate of pay for time worked.

-- (c) This provision does not apply to overtime which is essentially a continuation of the scheduled workshift. - (d) ODOT Coalition (Except ODF).
+After two (2) hours work, in each call back situation, the employee shall be compensated at the appropriate rate of pay for time worked. - (c) This provision does not apply to overtime which is essentially a continuation of the scheduled workshift. - (d) ODOT Coalition (Except ODF).
 Employees may designate call back compensation as compensatory time or cash. - (e) ODOT Coalition (Except ODFW). - (1) An employee who responds to a telephone call at home outside their work schedule hours and the employee is required to perform assigned duties, by a management representative or their designee, at their home will be compensated for actual time worked at the appropriate overtime rate of pay/compensatory time but no less than thirty (30) minutes per call.
-Time spent on the telephone call or work related to the telephone call must be at least fifteen (15) minutes in duration. - (2) The employee will not receive additional compensation if the employee receives multiple telephone calls during the same thirty (30) minute period. - (3) This Subsection shall not apply where the employee is called and there is no assignment of work but rather information is requested to locate such items as keys, reports, files, paperwork or other information. - (4) This Subsection shall not apply to employees assigned to on-call status. - (5) This Subsection shall not apply to phone calls where the Agency calls to direct the employee to report to work. - (6) This Subsection shall not apply where the Agency calls the employee to work overtime. - (f) Contacted Outside of Work (ODFW Only). - (1) An employee who is contacted by the supervisor or the supervisor's authorized designee outside their work schedule hours and the employee is required to perform assigned duties at their home will be compensated for actual time worked at the appropriate rate of pay, but for no less than thirty (30) minutes per request.
-Time spent on the telephone call, text message, email, or other method of communication, or work related to the request must be at least fifteen (15) minutes in duration. - (2) The employee will not receive additional compensation if the employee receives multiple contacts during the same thirty (30) minute period. - (3) If an employee is required to leave their home to travel to a worksite, the employee shall be compensated when the employee actually begins work. - (4) Subsection (e) shall not apply where the employee is contacted and there is no assignment of work but rather information is requested to locate such items as keys, reports, files, paperwork or provide information. - (5) Subsection (e) shall not apply to overtime which is essentially a continuation of the scheduled workshift. - (6) Contacting the employee shall not be treated as a "call back" as stated in Section 1(a) of this Article. - (g) Hatchery Alarms (ODFW Only). - (1) An employee who responds to a hatchery alarm outside their work schedule hours and the employee has not been assigned on-call or standby duty, will be compensated for actual time worked at the appropriate rate of pay, but for not less than thirty (30) minutes.
-Time spent on the alarm response must be at least fifteen (15) minutes. - (2) An employee will not receive additional compensation if the employee responds to multiple alarms during the same thirty (30) minute period. - (3) Subsection (f) shall not apply to overtime which is essentially a continuation of the scheduled workday. - (4) Hatchery alarms shall not be treated as a "call back" as stated in Section 1(a) of this Article.
+Time spent on the telephone call or work related to the telephone call must be at least fifteen (15) minutes in duration. - (2) The employee will not receive additional compensation if the employee receives multiple telephone calls during the same thirty (30) minute period. - (3) This Subsection shall not apply where the employee is called and there is no assignment of work but rather information is requested to locate such items as keys, reports, files, paperwork or other information. - (4) This Subsection shall not apply to employees assigned to on-call status. - (5) This Subsection shall not apply to phone calls where the Agency calls to direct the employee to report to work. - (6) This Subsection shall not apply where the Agency calls the employee to work overtime.

+(f) Contacted Outside of Work (ODFW Only).

+- (1) An employee who is contacted by the supervisor or the supervisor's authorized designee outside their work schedule hours and the employee is required to perform assigned duties at their home will be compensated for actual time worked at the appropriate rate of pay, but for no less than thirty (30) minutes per request.
+Time spent on the telephone call, text message, email, or other method of communication, or work related to the request must be at least fifteen (15) minutes in duration. - (2) The employee will not receive additional compensation if the employee receives multiple contacts during the same thirty (30) minute period. - (3) If an employee is required to leave their home to travel to a worksite, the employee shall be compensated when the employee actually begins work. - (4) Subsection (e) shall not apply where the employee is contacted and there is no assignment of work but rather information is requested to locate such items as keys, reports, files, paperwork or provide information. - (5) Subsection (e) shall not apply to overtime which is essentially a continuation of the scheduled workshift. - (6) Contacting the employee shall not be treated as a "call back" as stated in Section 1(a) of this Article. - (g) Hatchery Alarms (ODFW Only).